 Finally, the bottom line: How much does the size of a manufactured home influence its price?

 As you might expect, more square footage means a higher price, although the correlation isn’t always perfect.
-Double-wide and triple-wide manufactured homes almost always come at a higher price point than single-wide models, but many factors such as amenities and features can figure prominently into the price of a manufactured home.
+Double wide and triple wide manufactured homes almost always come at a higher price point than single wide homes but many factors such as amenities and features can figure prominently into the price of a manufactured or mobile home.

 - Garage or Carport: $3,900 – $30,000